 Rabbi Wenig has been as much a pioneer in her HUC-JIR teaching as in her rabbinate.
-Through their exposure to over 50 great sermons, Wenig endeavors to expand her students' notions of the possible goals and forms of sermons and to add a wide variety of rhetorical and exegetical techniques to their homiletical repertoires.
+Through their exposure to dozens of great sermons, Wenig endeavors to expand her students' notions of the possible goals and forms of sermons and to add a wide variety of rhetorical and exegetical techniques to their homiletical repertoires.
 She teaches them to "listen to the listeners" both in the preparation of their sermons and after they've given their sermons.

-In her HUC classrooms she has learned the power of teaching and learning to change both student and teacher.
+In her HUC-JIR classrooms she has learned the power of teaching and learning to change both student and teacher.
 The daily student evaluations of class she solicits from her rabbinical and cantorial students help her understand how and when learning actually happens and what often inhibits genuine learning from taking place.

-From her rabbinate she has learned, and at HUC she tries to teach, the power of prayer and preaching to affect people's lives and to change the world for good.
+From her rabbinate she has learned, and at HUC-JIR she tries to teach, the power of prayer and preaching to affect people's lives and to change the world for good.
 In the inter-relationship between her rabbinate and her seminary teaching, Rabbi Wenig has experienced the "experiential learning cycle" again and again.
 She tries hard to draw her students into that circle.

 With Rabbi Sharon Kleinbaum and Dr. Robert Joel Rubenstein, Wenig raised two daughters, Liba and Molly, of whom she is very proud and for whom she is deeply grateful.

-"Mizmor L’David” (originally “Psalm 23: Not for Funerals Only”), in Psalms in Community: Jewish and Christian Textual, Liturgical and Artistic Traditions, ed. by Harold W. Attridge and Margaret E. Fassler, SBL, 2003
+"Mizmor L’David” (originally “Psalm 23: Not for Funerals Only”), in Psalms in Community: Jewish and Christian Textual, Liturgical and Artistic Traditions, Edited by Harold W. Attridge and Margot E. Fassler, SBL, 2003

 “Meditations on the Poetry of Un’taneh Tokef,” in Who By Fire, Who By Water: Un’taneh Tokef, ed. by Lawrence A. Hoffman, Jewish Lights, Woodstock, VT, 2010